 Patriot America Plus is very similar to Patriot America.
 However, Patriot America does not cover any expenses related to pre-exisiting conditions while Patriot America Plus covers an acute onset of pre-existing conditions up to the policy maximum for people below the age of 70 years.

-Dental is covered only up to $100 for acute pain to sound and natural teeth or for treatment needed due to an accident.
+Dental is covered only up to $300 for acute pain to sound and natural teeth or up to the policy maximum for treatment provided at a hospital due to an accident.
 For any practical dental coverage, consider a low cost plan from CAREINGTON that provides excellent coverage.

 Patriot America Plus provides coverage anywhere outside of your home country including travel time as well.
 It also covers loss of checked luggage.

-First, you will have to pay your annual deductible (varies from $0 to $2,500) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
+First, you will have to pay your deductible per certificate period (varies from $0 to $2,500) before the insurance company starts paying anything for the covered expenses, even for doctor visits.
 You will need to continue to pay all the money yourself until you have completely satisfied the deductible.
 The deductible is not just for the hospitalization.
 There is no concept of copay.

-After that, within the Coventry/First Health PPO network, the plan pays 90% (80% out of network) of the next $5,000 of covered expenses, you pay 10%.
-In other words, you will have to pay a maximum of $500 out of your pocket towards the 10% coinsurance.
-(You don't have to pay this 10% for expenses incurred outside the U.S. or Canada.)
+After that, within the United Healthcare PPO Network, the plan pays 100%.
+Out of network, the plan pays 80% of the next $5,000 of covered expenses, you pay 20%.
+In other words, for in network coverage, you will only have to pay your chosen deductible; but with out of network coverage you will have to pay a maximum of $1,000 out of your pocket towards the 20% coinsurance.
+(You don't have to pay this 20% for expenses incurred outside the U.S.)